togrupe/dlive-midi-tools/README.md

 Select the Columns you want to write, then click the Button "Open Excel Sheet and Trigger Writing Process" to select your custom Excel sheet.
 The selected action(s) start automatically.

-If you find any issue, please let me know.
+If you find any issues, please let me know.

 Have fun!